iamwrong/knowledge_sharing/software_documentation/README.md

 ```

-This log will not give valuable information in the log files, but will also
+This log will not only give valuable information in the log files, but will also point to the problem at hand.
-understand the code and what exactly a 401 is.